You are currently viewing The Power of Peek-a-Boo & Why Babies Need to Play the Game

 My authority figure wrote this ridiculous story about creatures who slither around on living room floors and poop in situ (that means in their pants) while humans scream, “peek-a-boo, peek-a-booooo…” like there’s a fire in the litter box.
 Everyone, even the creatures, looks unhinged.
 It’s embarrassing.

-I mean it’s one hundred percent worse than when my idiot sister Fluffypuss spends three hours sniffing around for half-eaten Temptation treats (cocaine for cats); two hours running upstairs and downstairs clutching her ragged little mousey in her teeth; and, for the grand finale, twenty-four minutes barfing three times in the bathtub.
+I mean it’s one hundred percent worse than when my idiot sister Fluffypuss spends three hours sniffing around for half-eaten Temptation treats (crack cocaine for cats); two hours running upstairs and downstairs clutching her ragged little mousey in her teeth; and, for the grand finale, twenty-four minutes barfing three times in the bathtub.

 (Note: in between the barfs she has a snack.
 Don’t ask.)
 BTW, Fluffypuss responds to Fluffster, Pussy Wussy, Fluffernutter, F-Puss, Floofy Poosy, and Smellyfungus (my personal favorite).